rayzr522/server-essentials/README.md

 * WorldEdit
 * WorldGuard

-It also creates a simple start script that runs your server with *4GB of RAM*, and automatically sets the EULA to agreed. (*Note: by using this script **you are agreeing to the Mojang EULA***)
+It also creates a simple start script that runs your server with *4GB of RAM*, and automatically sets the EULA to agreed. (*Note: by using this script __you are agreeing to the Mojang EULA__*)

 ## Installation
-I've only tested this on *macOS Sierra 10.12.2* so far, but \*crosses fingers\* it should work on all \*nix operating systems.
-I'm not using anything fancy, just the basic commands as well as *curl*.
-You can download the script and run it yourself, it will install the server in to whatever your current directory is.
+Requirements: `curl`

+Tested on a _Kali Linux VM_, a _Raspberry Pi_, and my _MacBook Pro_ (running _macOS Sierra 10.12.2_)

-As a secondary usage, you can do the following and run it without downloading the script to your harddrive:
+You can run it without downloading the script to your harddrive:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/Rayzr522/server-essentials/master/server-essentials | bash -
 ```

+Or you can simply download the script, put it _somewhere_ in your `PATH`, and run it like any other command.

 ## Example usage